7 Best Breastfeeding Books You Need To Know

 - Two to 6 Months, and

-After each section is a “Survival Guide” which focus on the common problems that may occur during these time frames.
-It is written well, pleasant to read, and provides a positive outlook even in special circumstances (for example, a baby with cleft lip).
-Given that a woman has enough time (baby has not arrived yet), I can envision that she may read the book cover to cover.
-The book is about 200 pages with an additional 30 pages of references, appendixes, and index.
+After each section is a “Survival Guide,” focusing on the common problems that may occur during these time frames. it is written well and pleasant to read.
+It provides a positive outlook even in exceptional circumstances (for example, a baby with a cleft lip).
+Given that a woman has enough time (the baby has not arrived yet), I can envision that she may read the book cover to cover.
+The book is about 200 pages with 30 pages of references, appendixes, and index.

 The Womanly Art of Breastfeeding by La Leche League International

-The original book was written by the 7 founders of LLL and contained advice & stories from these mothers.
-Now, in its 7th edition, the book also includes data from scientific and medical research.
+The original book was written by the seven founders of LLL and contained advice & stories from these mothers.
+Now in its 7th edition, the book includes scientific and medical research data.

-The good part about the book is that it contains a lot of information that is related to, but periphery to breastfeeding.
-The bad part about the books is that it contains a lot of information that is related to, but periphery to breastfeeding.
+The good part about the book is that it contains a lot of information related to, but periphery, breastfeeding.
+The bad part about the books is that they contain much information related to, but periphery to, breastfeeding.

 If you want a book that gives you information in a snappy, to-the-point way – this book is not for you.
 This book is more holistic: breastfeeding in the context of family life.
-Topics are not distinctly categorized into chapters, rather they are spread out in more than one section of the book.
-In many ways, the book mirrors family life: a mix of everything all happening at once.
-Perhaps the book should be called the Womanly Art of Parenting.
-About 500 pages, $12, See book here.
+Topics are not distinctly categorized into chapters; they are spread out in more than one book section.
+The book mirrors family life in many ways: a mix of everything happening simultaneously.
+Perhaps the book should be called The Womanly Art of Parenting.
+About 500 pages, $12.
+See a book here.

 Breastfeeding Books – Breastfeeding Naturally by Hannah Lothrop

-Hannah Lothrop had her first baby in 1972 when women were still encouraged to formula feed their babies.
+Hannah Lothrop had her first baby in 1972 when women were still encouraged to formula-feed their babies.
 Hannah was dismayed at how little information was available for women who wanted to breastfeed.
-She started to collect information from pediatricians, nurses, midwives, councilors, and mothers.
+She collected information from pediatricians, nurses, midwives, counselors, and mothers.
 She also did a lot of research.
-Armed with this information, she wrote a book so that woman can have access to her pool of knowledge.
+Armed with this information, she wrote a book so women could access her knowledge pool.

-The book has as much information as the Complete Book of Breastfeeding (and perhaps a bit more) but it is written from the perspective of a woman who’s “been there”.
-Speckled throughout the book are stories and testimonials from other mothers who have comments to share.
-Approximately 250 pages plus 30 pages of appendices, index and resources.
-See book here.
+The book has as much information as the Complete Book of Breastfeeding (and perhaps a bit more), but it is written from the perspective of a woman who’s “been there.”
+The book has stories and testimonials from other mothers with comments to share: approximately 250 pages plus 30 pages of appendices, index, and resources.
+See a book here.

 Breastfeeding Pure & Simple by Gwen Gotsch

-Gwen Gotsch is a librarian but she has worked with the La Leche League for over 25 years.
-Her book is well written and gives a nice fuzzy-warm rendition of how beautiful and fulfilling breastfeeding can be.
-The book covers a good amount of material: all of it told in a flowing manner rather than a checklist.
-Problems related to breastfeeding are addressed, however, they are presented in a mild manner as if “these things happen, but don’t worry…”
+Gwen Gotsch is a librarian who has worked with the La Leche League for over 25 years.
+Her book is well-written and gives a lovely, fuzzy-warm rendition of how beautiful and fulfilling breastfeeding can be.
+The book covers a good amount of material, and all of it is told in a flowing manner rather than a checklist.
+Problems related to breastfeeding are addressed.
+However, they are presented mildly as if “these things happen, but don’t worry…”

-This is a good introductory book which I would buy for a friend, sister, or wife who is pregnant but has not decided whether or not she will breastfeed her baby.
-It’s short enough that someone could read it cover to cover and feel good about the experience to come.
-See book here.
+I would buy This good introductory book for a friend, sister, or wife who is pregnant but has not decided whether or not she will breastfeed her baby.
+It’s short enough that someone could read it cover to cover and feel good about the experience.
+See a book here.

 The Nursing Mother’s Problem Solver by C. Martin

 This breastfeeding book is designed for women who are already nursing and wish to have a book that answers their questions and concerns.
-It is in a Questions and Answers format and topics are in alphabetical order.
-For example, if you want to know if you can drink coffee while breastfeeding, simply look under “caffeine”.
-If you want to know if you can give your baby a pacifier, look under “pacifier”.
+It is in a Questions and Answers format, and topics are alphabetically ordered.
+For example, if you want to know if you can drink coffee while breastfeeding, look under “caffeine.”
+If you want to know if you can give your baby a pacifier, look under “pacifier.”

-This book is good to have on your bookshelf as a resource and it is good for causal reading too.
-You can always learn something from other people’s questions.
-Approximately 325 pages.
-See book here.
+This book is good to have on your bookshelf as a resource and for causal reading.
+You can always learn something from other people’s questions—approximately 325 pages.
+See a book here.

 Fresh Milk: The Secret Life of Breasts by Fiona Giles

 This book is off the beaten track!
-It speaks of breasts and breastfeeding in a context that no other books does.
-This book explores “the other side” of breastfeeding: topics that clearly exist but no one talks about because it is either weird or taboo.
-For example: A man brings his daughter to his chest so she can suckle and calm herself.
+It speaks of breasts and breastfeeding in a context, unlike other books.
+This book explores “the other side” of breastfeeding: topics that exist but no one talks about because it is either weird or taboo.
+For example, A man brings his daughter to his chest so she can suckle and calm herself.
 Men who desire lactating women.
 Women who are sexually aroused when they breastfeed.
 And yes – using breast milk in coffee, pies, and ice cream.

 This is not one of those How-To breastfeeding books.
 Don’t buy this book if you are easily offended and queasy about breasts and breastfeeding.
-But if you want to understand that sliver of society which exist but is not represented, then this is the book for you.
-Although you may not agree with everything said in the book, it’s an eye opener and you will surely learn something about breasts and breastfeeding that you cannot learn anywhere else.
-See book here.
+But if you want to understand that sliver of society that exists but is not represented, this is the book for you.
+Although you may not agree with everything in the book, it’s an eye-opener, and you will surely learn something about breasts and breastfeeding that you cannot learn anywhere else.
+See a book here.

 Brooke Shield is a famous movie star; she recounts her experiences during fertility treatments, C-section delivery, and postpartum depression.
-Tom Cruise, another famous actor, made a negative comment regarding the book and suggested that postpartum depression was not a real medical condition.
-Debate ensued and needless to say, the book got a lot of publicity.
+Another famous actor, Tom Cruise, commented negatively on the book and suggested that postpartum depression was not an actual medical condition.
+Debate ensued, and needless to say, the book got a lot of publicity.

 Despite all that, the book is very well written and is a good, easy read.
 It gives you a glimpse of what postpartum depression is about.
-It talks about the medications that Brooke took but it is not a technical analysis of the condition.
-About 250 pages, $8, See book here.
+It talks about Brooke’s medications but is not a technical analysis of the condition.
+About 250 pages, $8.
+See a book here.